( 51114 Reads)|

 Figure 3.25.
 Teichoic acid.
 Teichoic acid is a long, thin molecule that weaves through the peptidoglycan.

-Gram-negative cell walls have a more complicated structure than do those of Gram-positive organisms.
+Gram-negative cell walls have a more complicated structure than that of Gram-positive organisms.
 Outside the cytoplasmic membrane is the periplasm, which contains the thin layer of peptidoglycan.
 The peptidoglycan in Gram-negative cells contains less cross-linking than in Gram-positive cells with no peptide linker.
-Covalently bound to the peptidoglycan is Braun's lipoprotein, which has a hydrophobic anchor that helps to strongly bind the peptidoglycan to the outer membrane.
+Covalently bound to the peptidoglycan is Braun's lipoprotein, which has a hydrophobic anchor that helps to bind the peptidoglycan to the outer membrane.
 Figure 3.26 shows the arrangement of the Gram-negative cell wall.

 Figure 3.26.
 The Gram-negative cell wall.
 The cell wall in Gram-negative bacteria contains much less peptidoglycan and is surrounded by an outer membrane.
 There is much less crosslinking between the peptidoglycan.
 LPS is also present in the outer membrane and penetrates into the surrounding environment.